surajsalunkhe/AppiumCucumberDemo/README.md

 ##Information
 This java project has been created using **IntelliJ IDea 13 Community Edition**.
-POM File manages the dependency of **Selenium (version 2.46.0)**.
+POM File manages the dependency of Appium , Java Client 5.0.4 **Selenium (version 3.11.0)**.
 Project is using **TestNG annotation**.
 We have also bundled the respective mobile applications under the apps folder for ease.

 ##Steps: